Skip to main content

 Chat-Based Surveys

-Chat-based surveys, optimized for portrait orientation, excel at engaging younger, mobile-first audiences.
+Chat-based surveys, optimized for mobile devices, excel at engaging younger, mobile-first audiences.
 Their conversational style mirrors messaging apps, making them feel intuitive and fast to complete.
 Presenting one question at a time reduces cognitive load and encourages seamless progression.
 However, chat-based interfaces can struggle with grid or comparison-style questions, where displaying multiple elements simultaneously is necessary.

 Pros: